 We sat down with BrightStar Care Chief Clinical Quality Officer Sharon Roth Maguire MS, RN, GNP-BC, to learn why patient safety is important and how BrightStar Care agencies lead the charge in providing safe, quality home care through Joint Commission accreditation and following the National Patient Safety Goals.

-Why is patient safety important?
+Why are patient safety goals important?

-BrightStar Care takes patient safety very seriously.
+BrightStar Care takes patient safety goals very seriously.
 We want to keep our clients as healthy as possible for as long as possible so they can stay at home longer—something that is so important to an individual’s physical, social, and emotional health.

 What are the National Patient Safety Goals?

 The Joint Commission, an independent, not-for-profit organization that evaluates the quality and safety of national healthcare organizations, identifies five National Patient Safety Goals for all accredited entities including home care as follows: